 Mental exhaustion can usually be managed with small changes in your day-to-day routine that will leave you feeling energised and excited about what’s next instead of drained and dreading tomorrow.
 Here are 8 things to try if you’re feeling emotionally exhausted.

 When you feel like you have too much on your plate, the first step to fighting mental exhaustion is to look at your current habits and where your time is going.
 One of the best ways to do this is by using a good old-fashioned paper calendar or journal.
 These days, it’s all too easy to get sucked into a black hole of digital calendars and apps.
 However, we process a lot more when we put pen to paper!

 It might feel like a bit of a step back, but it’s a great way to track your habits and visualise where your time goes.
-When you’ve got a visual representation of your time, you can start to see patterns emerging and maybe find areas that could be improved.
-For example, you might notice that you’re spending an hour scrolling on social media without realising or you’re numbing with Netflix.
+When you’ve got a visual representation of your time, you can start to see patterns emerging and maybe find areas that could be tweaked.
+For example, you might notice that you’re spending an hour doom-scrolling on social media or you’re numbing with Netflix.
 When you’re overwhelmed, it’s common to want to do any kind of activity that numbs you, but this might just be adding to the overwhelm.